OneB1t/HawaiiBiosReader/README.md

 Binary (exe) file is in Releasebin folder

 Version 2.0
-- read all important tables for voltage edit
+- read/write all important tables for voltage edit
-- fan table
+- checksum autocorrection